Workers at Britain’s busiest container port will launch eight days of strike action

-Felixstowe Port strike: workers launch eight-day strike action at Suffolk container port over pay dispute
+Felixstowe Port strike: unionised workers launch eight-day strike action at Suffolk container port over pay

 Workers at the UK’s biggest container port at Felixstowe have voted to launch an eight-day strike which could affect £675 million worth of trade